Typha latifolia

 Plant grows in the wild/spontaneouslyPlant is native to PA

 This intriguing marsh plant grows in dense stands, dominating most wetlands.
-The tiny pistillate (female) flowers form dense distinctive brown heads.
-The sword-like leaves may grow up to 9 feet long and are so thick that they hie anyone wading through the wetland.
+Like in all cattails, the inflorescence consists of female and male portion.
+In common cattail, these portions are continuous or have a very small gap of a few mm.
+The tiny pistillate flowers form dense distinctive brown heads at the bottom of the stem.
+Light yellow-brown staminate flowers form a spike on top of the stem and will wither off once pollen is released.
+The sword-like leaves may grow up to 9 feet long and are so thick that they hide anyone wading through the wetland.

 Common in swamps, marshes, wetlands, wet shores and ditches.